Rosuav/ThirdSquare/README.md

 requirement.
 Whenever a card is used for the first time in a new state, it is verified against an account, and then a new per-state record is created for it;
 most likely, the account will then be debited the price of a ticket.
-This makes multi-state usage almost transparent - a Melburnian commuter with an active monthly ticket can travel to Adelaide, the monthly ticket is ignored, and a few dollars get debited to pay for local travel.
+This makes multi-state usage almost transparent - a Melburnian commuter with some travel credits can travel to Adelaide, the credits are ignored, and a few dollars get debited to pay for local travel.

 All communication goes through the local server, which is therefore in total